 - Any new sales channels you might be planning on exploring

 Account for changes in the market when calculating the base number of units you’re likely to sell.
 For example, with the COVID-19 pandemic, you may have had to increase or decrease the expected number of units you’ll sell.

 For companies in the EdTech or e-commerce or hygiene space, the pandemic would be a trigger to boost sales.
-For companies that in the hospitality or travel goods space, the pandemic would have been a barrier to meet predicted sales units.
+And for companies that are in the hospitality or travel goods space, the pandemic would have been a barrier to meeting predicted sales units.

 Consider Economic Trends